Here’s Our Rant About Curis Inc. (CRIS)

 CRIS’s Market Performance

-CRIS stocks went up by 319.68% for the week, with a monthly jump of 552.07% and a quarterly performance of 604.46%, while its annual performance rate touched 415.69%.
-The volatility ratio for the week stands at 37.36% while the volatility levels for the past 30 days are set at 15.75% for Curis Inc..
-The simple moving average for the period of the last 20 days is 236.86% for CRIS stocks with a simple moving average of 565.64% for the last 200 days.
+CRIS stocks went down by -4.27% for the week, with a monthly jump of 503.91% and a quarterly performance of 590.18%, while its annual performance rate touched 422.30%.
+The volatility ratio for the week stands at 11.03% while the volatility levels for the past 30 days are set at 17.20% for Curis Inc..
+The simple moving average for the period of the last 20 days is 110.53% for CRIS stocks with a simple moving average of 486.70% for the last 200 days.

 Analysts’ Opinion of CRIS